-Understanding the complexities of change in eating behaviours, mental health, wellbeing and weight is crucial to inform health care and service provision.
+Introduction Understanding the complexities of change in eating behaviours, mental health, well-being and weight is crucial to inform healthcare and service provision, particularly in light of the exacerbating effects of the COVID-19 pandemic.
 This study aims to address the need for more comprehensive cross-sectional and longitudinal evidence, by tracking eating behaviours, mental health, health related behaviours and weight over a 12-month period, in a sample of young adults (18-35 years) in the UK and Australia.

-Online surveys administered via Prolific online research platform will be used for data collection at baseline, 6- and 12-months.
-The survey (approx. 45 minutes) measures demographics, the impact of COVID-19, body mass index (BMI), weight management and health service usage, eating behaviours, personality, mental health, and health related behaviours.
-An optional sub-study component at each time point aims to validate self-reported weight in the main survey through images.
-Study inclusion criteria are; aged 18-34 years at baseline, BMI ≥20 kg/m2, and residing in the UK or Australia.
+Methods and analysis Online surveys administered via the Prolific online research platform will be used for data collection at baseline, 6 months and 12 months.
+The survey (approximately 45 min) measures demographics. the impact of COVID-19, body mass index (BMI), weight management and health service usage, eating behaviours, personality, mental health, and health-related behaviours.
+An optional substudy component at each time point aims to validate self-reported weight in the main survey through images.
+Study inclusion criteria are: aged 18-34 years at baseline, BMI \geq 20 kg/m2, and residing in the UK or Australia.
 A target of 500 participants at baseline was set, recruited through Prolific, and with recruitment stratified by BMI, sex and country.
-The proposed analyses include creating static predictive models using baseline data

-(e.g. using latent class analysis, factor analysis or similar), and mapping changes longitudinally (e.g. using multivariate regressions).
+The proposed analyses include creating static predictive models using baseline data (eg, using latent class analysis, factor analysis or similar), and mapping changes longitudinally (eg, using multivariate regressions).
 These analyses will enable changes in the study measures to be identified, as well as predictors and outcomes of change.

-Ethical approval was granted by Leeds Beckett University, UK (reference number 86004) and the University of Newcastle, Australia (reference number H-2022-0110).
-Study findings will be disseminated through scientific journals, conferences, institute websites and social media, and briefings tailored to policy, practice and the public, with the intention to help inform the future development of health and wellbeing care and support for young adults across Australia and the UK.
+Ethics and dissemination Ethical approval was granted by Leeds Beckett University, UK (reference number 86004) and the University of Newcastle, Australia (reference number H-2022-0110).
+Study findings will be disseminated through scientific journals, conferences, institute websites and social media, and briefings tailored to policy, practice and the public, with the intention to help inform the future development of health and well-being care and support for young adults across Australia and the UK.